maths/moodle-qtype_stack/doc/en/Developer/Future_plans.md

 * Refactor answer tests.
  1. They should be like inputs.
 We should return an answer test object, not a controller object.
  2. at->get_at_mark() really ought to be at->matches(), since that is how it is used.
+* It must be possible to create questions using the dropdown input type.
+Currently there is no way to input the choices.

 ## Features to add - round two! ##